reswitched/robocop-ng/README.md

 - [ ] New feature: Modmail
 - [ ] New feature: Submiterr (relies on modmail)
 - [ ] New feature: Highlights (problematic words automatically get posted to modmail channel, relies on modmail)
+- [ ] Feature creep: Shortlink completion (gl/ao/etc)
+- [ ] Feature creep: Pleroma embedding
-- [ ] A system for running tasks in background with an interval (will be called robocronp)
+- [x] A system for running jobs in background with an interval (will be called robocronp)
+- [x] Commands to list said jobs and remove them
-- [ ] New moderation feature: mutetime (mute with time, relies on robocronp)
+- [x] New moderation feature: timemute (mute with time, relies on robocronp)
+- [x] New moderation feature: timeban (ban with expiry, relies on robocronp)
 - [ ] New moderation feature: timelock (channel lockdown with time, relies on robocronp)
+- [x] Improvements to lockdown to ensure that staff can talk
 - [x] New moderation feature: Display of mutes, bans and kicks on listwarns (.userlog now)
 - [x] New moderation feature: User notes
 - [x] New moderation feature: Reaction removing features (thanks misson20000!)